Honoring My Parents (Exodus 20:12)

 Father, our parents weren’t perfect, but we thank you for them.
 Some of them were hurtful, and today we ask for your help in forgiving our parents.
 Give us the grace to honor them today.

 Thank you for the way that our parents sacrificed for us.
 Thank you for all that they gave to us.
-Help us to honor them, so that we would be able to enjoy a full and long life on this earth.
+Help us to honor them, so that we will be able to enjoy a full and long life on this earth.

-I pray that today, we would also recognize you as our Father.
+I pray that today, we will also recognize you as our Father.
 Thank you for the eternal life that you offer to all who call on the name of Jesus.
 Thank you for your grace.
 In Jesus’ name, Amen.

 Darryl Dash